How A Graphic Novel Resurrected A Forgotten Chapter In American History

 Neither artist is from the same nation, or even region, as the Conestoga.
 Bridging that gap was one of the project's biggest considerations.
 The project's advisors, including Lene Lenape, Delaware, and other peoples who have histories in colonial Pennsylvania, were brought on early to be part of the development process.

-I talked to Francis and Alvitre about why this history is important, the nuances of writing for a Native audience, and why graphic novels are a medium that can help Native folks can affirm their own identities.
+I talked to Francis and Alvitre about why this history is important, the nuances of writing for a Native audience, and why graphic novels are a medium that can help Native folks affirm their own identities.

 These interviews have been edited and condensed for clarity.